joewez/PyboardFileManager/README.md

 - Editing Commands
   - <b>Undo/Redo/Cut/Copy/Paste/Delete</b> standard editing commands
+  - <b>Find</b> will do a simple search on the current file being edited
-  - <b>Replace All</b> will do a simple search and replace on the current file being edited
+  - <b>Replace</b> will do a simple search and replace on the current file being edited
   - <b>Save As</b> will save the current file to the device using the name you give it in the <i>current</i> directory
   - <b>Save</b> will save the current file to the device